LouisDesdoigts/dLux/docs/tutorials/introductory/optical_systems.md

 # Downsample the PSF to the 'true' pixel scale
 true_PSF = PSF.downsample(oversample)

-# Lets examine it, and plot it
+# Let's examine it, and plot it
 print(true_PSF)

 # Plot